soyN3sh/react-intermidiate-challenges/challenge-2/README.md

 On this time you will create an app from scratch, and the UI design is up to you considering the best UX experience.

-We recommend you to consider the next elements that should contain the app:
+We recommend you to consider the next elements that should contain the app, this are optional:

 - Title
 - Date picker